chimera-simulator/worldsimulator/jsondataskills.md

 │   ├── NOT generate prompts.
 │   ├── NOT generate applications.
 │   ├── NOT generate websites.
-│   ├── NOT create final products.
+│   ├── NOT generate reports as final products.
+│   ├── NOT transform JSONData into products.
 │   └── Product generation belongs to TreeSpec Skills.
 │
 ├── INPUT
 │   │
+│   ├── Task
+│   ├── Requirements
 │   ├── Internet
 │   ├── Books
-│   ├── Papers
+│   ├── Research Papers
 │   ├── Documents
 │   ├── Images
 │   ├── Videos